Moduli spaces of semistable modules over Lie algebroids: Introduction

 This theorem is a strong generalization of Langton's \cite[Theorem, p.~99]{Lt} and it implies separatedness of the moduli space of Gieseker semistable modules over a smooth Lie algebroid.
 Whereas this result follows from the GIT construction of such moduli spaces, we prove a much more general result (see Theorem \ref{slope-Langton2} or below for a simple example) that cannot be obtained in this way.

 It is well known that S-equivalent sheaves correspond to the same point in the moduli space (see, e.g., \cite[Lemma 4.1.2]{HL}).
 So the above theorem implies that points of the moduli space of (Gieseker) semistable modules over a smooth Lie algebroid (or, in the special case, points of the moduli space of semistable sheaves) correspond to S-equivalence classes of semistable modules.
 This was the last missing step in Faltings's non-GIT construction of the moduli space of semistable sheaves on a semistable curve (see \cite[the last paragraph on p.~509]{Fa}).
 A different approach to this problem for the moduli stack of semistable vector bundles over a smooth projective curve defined over a field of characteristic zero was recently developed in \cite{AHLH} (see \cite[Lemma 8.4]{AHLH}).
 In their language, we prove even stronger result than Theorem \ref{main2} saying that the moduli stack of Giesker semistable modules over a smooth Lie algebroid on a projective scheme is S-complete (see Theorem \ref{S-completness}).
 In case $k$ has characteristic zero this result follows from \cite[Proposition 3.47]{AHLH} and separatedness of the moduli space of Gieseker semistable modules but it is not so in positive characteristic.
+Recently, D. Greb and M. Toma pointed out to the author that in \cite[Section 4]{GT2} they gave a direct proof of Langton's type separatedness criterion for Gieseker semistable sheaves.
+In their case the result does not follow from the GIT construction as they consider moduli spaces on complex projective varieties with (possibly non-ample) K\"ahler polarizations.

-Since a direct proof of Theorem \ref{main2} does not seem to be known in general even in the case of semistable vector bundles on a curve, we give its full proof.
-In fact, the original motivation to reconsider this problem was provided by Chenyang Xu during his talk on the ZAG seminar.
-Namely, when showing proof of an analogous result for $\QQ$-Gorenstein log Fano varieties (see \cite[Theorem 1.1]{BX}), he said that there is no known direct proof of this fact for semistable sheaves.
+The original motivation to reconsider this problem was provided by Chen\-yang Xu during his talk on the ZAG seminar.
+Namely, when showing proof of an analogous result for $\QQ$-Gorenstein log Fano varieties (see \cite[Theorem 1.1]{BX}), he said that there is no known direct proof of this fact for Gieseker semistable sheaves (as pointed out above, this was in fact known and proven in\cite{GT2}).

 The proof that we provide here is modelled on Gabber's proof of an analogous fact for vector bundles with integrable connections on smooth complex varieties (see \cite[Variant 2.5.2]{Ka}).
 The differences come mainly from the fact that coherent modules with an integrable connection on complex varieties are locally free, whereas we need to study flatness and semistability of various modules appearing in the proof.
 Another difference is that irreducibility of vector bundles with an integrable connection corresponds to stability in our case.